$\Delta$-PINNs: physics-informed neural networks on complex geometries: Methods

-The main challenge of our methodology is that the differential operators cannot be computed directly from the neural network with automatic differentiation.
-Since the eigenfunctions cannot be computed in closed form for an arbitrary manifold, we have a map between $\vec{x}$ and $\vec{v}$ that is defined with finite elements.
-The only way to differentiate the eigenfunctions $\vec{v}$ with respect to the position $\vec{x}$ is using finite elements.
+The main challenge of our methodology is that the differential operators cannot be computed directly from the neural network via automatic differentiation.
+Since the eigenfunctions cannot be computed in closed form for an arbitrary manifold, we have a map between $\vec{x}$ and $\mathbf{v}$ that is defined using finite elements.
+The only way to differentiate the eigenfunctions $\mathbf{v}$ with respect to the position $\vec{x}$ is again by using finite elements.
 Therefore, we use this numerical approximation of the differential operators that are required to compute the PDE operator $\mathcal{N}[\cdot]$.
 Commonly used operators, such as the gradient and the Laplacian can be easily computed with linear finite elements.
-We also note that one could employ the chain rule to compute, for example, the gradient, such that $\nabla_{\vec{x}} \hat{u} = \nabla_{\vec{v}} \hat{u} \cdot \nabla_{\vec{x}} \vec{v}$.
-The term $\nabla_{\vec{v}} \hat{u}$ can be computed with automatic differentiation since it only depends on the neural network, and the second term $\nabla_{\vec{x}} \vec{v}$ needs to be computed with finite elements.
+We also note that one could employ the chain rule to compute, for example, the gradient, such that $\nabla_{\vec{x}} \hat{u} = \nabla_{\mathbf{v}} \hat{u} \cdot \nabla_{\vec{x}} \mathbf{v}$.
+The term $\nabla_{\mathbf{v}} \hat{u}$ can be computed with automatic differentiation since it only depends on the neural network, and the second term $\nabla_{\vec{x}} \mathbf{v}$ needs to be computed with finite elements.
+This is done in Sec.~\ref{sec:geodesic}, for instance.
 We found small advantages with this approach, and it becomes cumbersome for second order operators.

-Instead, we take the simplest route: we use the neural network predictions at the nodal locations and use finite elements to evaluate the operator.
-For instance, to compute $\nabla_{\vec{x}} \hat{u}$ at the centroid of a linear triangular element, we need to evaluate the neural network $\hat{u}_i$ at every $\vec{v}_i$, which corresponds to the selected eigenfunctions evaluated at the nodal locations $\vec{x}_i$.
-Then, the gradient can be computed as:
+Alternatively, we use the neural network predictions at the nodal locations and use finite elements to evaluate the operator.
+In other words, we apply the differential operators to the piecewise-linear interpolant of the neural network.
+We define the nodal values of the interpolant, denoted by $\mathcal{I}_h \hat{u}$ as follows:

+For neural networks with differentiable activation functions, the interpolant approximates the NN with a $\mathcal{O}(h^2)$-error in the infinity norm~\cite{QV1994}.
+To approximate the gradient $\nabla_{\vec{x}} \hat{u}$, a piecewise-constant function on each triangular element of the mesh, we simply use the formula